 “BabelQuest has professionally supported our business for the last 12 months.
 During this time, Tom has worked very closely with the VFE management team to create personal and unique voices for us as individuals and collectively for the organisation.
 I didn't fully appreciate how silent our business was in what we had to offer until Tom created a confident voice, which we now use to effortlessly communicate with our customers.”
 David Byrne, CEO, VFE

 Speaking on stage last week, Bryan could have stood up and told us in plain terms all about his initiative and what it does.
-But how much more engaging it was to experience the seminal events that have shaped his path, to hear first-hand about the issues his initiative is tackling and the real impact social inequality is still having on millions of Americans today.
+But how much more engaging it was to experience the seminal events that have shaped his path, to hear first-hand about the issues his initiative is tackling and the real impact social inequality has on millions of Americans today.
+I hope my favourite content marketing rule helps you achieve the same in your content.

 “Consumers can feel it”, said John Foraker, Once Upon a Farm’s co-founder, on-stage beside Jennifer.
 “They know [authenticity].
 We are speaking our heart, which is what people want companies to do.”
 What is your content saying about your company?